 - Transfer the tart pan to a baking sheet.
 Set in oven and bake until the crust is dry and set up and starting to pull from the sides, 13 to 15 minutes.
 Sprinkle the remaining 1 to 2 teaspoon flour over the tart shell and brush into the fork holes and any cracks.

 - Make Filling: Heat oil in a large skillet over medium-high heat.
 Add Swiss chard stems and leeks and cook, stirring often until the leeks are softened and starting to brown, 8 to 10 minutes.
 Stir in salt, pepper, thyme and nutmeg.
 Add chopped Swiss chard leaves, 1 handful at a time, cooking and stirring to wilt, until all of the chard leaves are added.
 Add the 2 tablespoons water, cover and cook until the stems are tender, and the Chard leaves are completely cooked down, about 5 minutes.
 Add more water as necessary to prevent scorching.
 If the mixture is too moist, remove lid and allow to evaporate for 1 to 2 minutes.
 Stir in raisins.

-- Finish tart: Reduce oven temperature to 350 degrees F. Spread the Swiss Chard Filling out over the Almond Crust.
-Pour the Chevre Custard over the filling and garnish with the 2 tablespoons sliced almonds.
-Bake the tart on the baking sheet until the filling is set up, and ever so slightly golden and puffed, 40 minutes.
+- Bake the tart on the baking sheet until the shell is browned, the filling is set up, lightly golden and puffed, about 40 minutes.
 Let cool on a wire rack 10 minutes before removing tart pan sides.